 Condition: (1) measurable qualitative or quantitative attribute that is stipulated for a requirement and that indicates a circumstance or event under which a requirement applies (2) description of a contingency to be considered in the representation of a problem, or a reference to other procedures to be considered as part of the condition (3) true or false logical predicate (4) logical predicate involving one or more behavior model elements (5) Boolean expression containing no Boolean operators.

-Configuration Item: An aggregation of hardware, software, or both, that is established and baselined, with any modifications tracked and managed.
-Examples include requirements document, data block, Use Case, or unit of code.
+Configuration Item: (1) item or aggregation of hardware, software, or both that is designated for configuration management and treated as a single entity in the configuration management process (2) component of an infrastructure or an item which is or will be under control of configuration management (3) aggregation of work products that is designated for configuration management and treated as a single entity in the configuration management process (4) any system element or aggregation of system elements that satisfies an end use function and is designated by the acquirer for separate configuration control (5) item or aggregation of software that is designed to be managed as a single entity and its underlying components, such as documentation, data structures, scripts.
+(Source IEEE Definition)

+Note: Configuration items can vary widely in complexity, size, and type, ranging from an entire system including all hardware, software, and documentation, to a single module or a minor hardware component.
+CIs have four common characteristics: defined functionality; replaceable as an entity; unique specification; formal control of form, fit, and function.
+See Also: hardware configuration item, computer software configuration item, configuration identification, and critical item.

-Confirm: Checks to see that activities specified in the software engineering requirements are adequately done, and evidence of the activities exists as proof.
-Confirm includes making sure activities are done completely and correctly and have expected content in accordance with approved tailoring.
+Confirm: Check to see that activities specified in the software engineering requirements are adequately done and evidence of the activities exists as proof.
+Confirm includes ensuring activities are done completely and correctly and have expected content according to approved tailoring.

+Critical: A condition that may cause severe injury or occupational illness, or major property damage to facilities, systems, or flight hardware.

-Deliverable: Report or item that has to be completed and delivered under the terms of an agreement or contract.
-Products may also be deliverables, e.g., software requirements specifications, detailed design documents.
+Deliverable: Product or item that has to be completed and delivered under the terms of an agreement or contract.
+Products may also be deliverables, e.g., software requirements specifications, and detailed design documents.

-Develop: To produce or create a product or document and to mature or advanced the product or document content.
+Develop: To produce or create a product or document and mature or advance the product or document content.

 Ensure: When software assurance or software safety personnel perform the specified software assurance and software safety activities themselves.